 What is a common law marriage?

-Summer a prime time for weddings and the chances are that you will have been to a summer wedding at some point in the last few years.
+Summer is a prime time for weddings and the chances are that you will have been to a summer wedding at some point in the last few years.
 However, whilst the wedding industry is booming, the numbers of people getting married are actually in decline.

 Couples are choosing to put their resources into property and property improvements, rather than spending thousands on weddings.
 Despite growing numbers of cohabiting couples, very few seem to have a good idea of what their rights are.